United States Forces Japan

-The United States Forces Japan (USFJ) (在日米軍, Zainichi Beigun) is a subordinate unified command of the United States Indo-Pacific Command.
+The United States Forces Japan (USFJ) (在日米軍, Zainichi Beigun) is a subordinate unified command of the U.S. Indo-Pacific Command.
 It was activated at Fuchū Air Station in Tokyo, Japan, on 1 July 1957 to replace the Far East Command.
 USFJ is headquartered at Yokota Air Base in Tokyo and is commanded by the Commander, U.S. Forces Japan who is also commander of the Fifth Air Force.
 Since then, it is the first and only sustained presence of a foreign military on Japanese soil in its history.

 USFJ oversees U.S. military personnel, assets, and installations in Japan, including approximately 55,000 active-duty servicemembers and 15 major bases.
 USFJ supports U.S. responsibilities under the Treaty of Mutual Cooperation and Security between the United States and Japan, and its activities are governed by the Status of Forces Agreement (SOFA) between the United States and Japan.
 The command plays a major role in security-related coordination and dialogue with the Government of Japan and the Japan Self-Defense Forces.

-In July 2024, the U.S. Department of Defense announced that USFJ would be upgraded to a "joint operational headquarters", a move U.S. Secretary of Defense Lloyd Austin characterized as "the most significant change to U.S. Forces Japan since its creation".
+In July 2024, the U.S. Department of Defense announced that USFJ would be upgraded to a "joint operational headquarters", a move U.S. secretary of defense Lloyd Austin characterized as "the most significant change to U.S. Forces Japan since its creation".